HYDRA: Hypergradient Data Relevance Analysis for Interpreting Deep Neural Networks: Experimental Evaluation

-We adopt two evaluation metrics used by \citeA{koh2019accuracy}.
-First, we measure the percentage of data points where \sysname{} and influence functions erroneously flip the sign of the contribution (\Cref{fig:Fashion_MNIST_contribution_sign_error_rate}).
-That is, a data point making a positive contribution is mistakenly assigned negative contribution and vice versa.
-The error rate of \sysname{} converges after 100 epochs to an average of 0.014 with a standard deviation of 0.002.
-The error rate of influence functions is 0.130 on average with a standard deviation of 0.013.
-Second, we rank the data points by their contribution and compute Spearman's rank correlation against the Hessian-aware method (\Cref{fig:Fashion_MNIST_spearman}).
-After 100 epochs, the correlation of \sysname{} converges to 0.986 with a standard deviation of 0.002, whereas influence functions show substantially lower correlation with a mean of 0.820 that fluctuate more wildly (standard deviation = 0.024).
+We adopted two evaluation metrics used by \citep{koh2019accuracy}.
+First, we measured the percentage of data points where \sysname{} and influence functions erroneously flip the sign of the contribution (figure~\ref{fig:Fashion_MNIST_contribution_sign_error_rate}).
+That is, a data point making a positive contribution was mistakenly assigned negative contribution and vice versa.
+The error rate of \sysname{} converged after \num{100} epochs to an average of \num{0.014} with a standard deviation of \num{0.002}.
+The error rate of influence functions was \num{0.130} on average with a standard deviation of \num{0.013}.
+Second, we ranked the data points by their contribution and compute Spearman's rank correlation against the Hessian-aware method (figure~\ref{fig:Fashion_MNIST_spearman}).
+After \num{100} epochs, the correlation of \sysname{} converged to \num{0.986} with a standard deviation of \num{0.002}, whereas influence functions showed substantially lower correlation with a mean of \num{0.820} that fluctuate more wildly (standard deviation = \num{0.024}).

 In summary, the experimental comparison shows that \sysname's approximation to be not only more accurate but also an order of magnitude more stable than influence functions.
 This demonstrates that accounting for the entire trajectory is important in accurately estimating data influence.
-In these experiments, ignoring the optimization trajectory increases the error in the estimated contributions by 11.6\% to 16.6\%.
+In these experiments, ignoring the optimization trajectory increases the error in the estimated contributions by \num{11.6}\% to \num{16.6}\%.

-\subsection{Speedup By Approximation}
+\subsection{Speedup by Approximation}

-We find that removing the Hessian reduces the total running time by about 971 folds in a simple experiment.
-Specifically, tracking 20000 data points on a DenseNet-40 network for 1 epoch using Hessian-vector products took about 49 hours on a server with 2 Nvidia 2080Ti GPUs, an AMD Ryzen 7 3800X 8-Core CPU, and 32 GB RAM.
-In contrast, the proposed fast approximation method reduced the training time to about 3 minutes.
+We found that removing the Hessian reduces the total running time by about \num{971} folds in a simple experiment.
+Specifically, tracking~\num{20000} data points on a DenseNet-40 network for \num{1} epoch using Hessian-vector products took about \num{49} hours on a server with two NVIDIA 2080Ti GPU cards, an AMD Ryzen 7 3800X 8-Core CPU, and \num{32} GB RAM.
+In contrast, the proposed fast approximation method reduced the training time to about \num{3} minutes.